 How much will it cost me to file a lawsuit for an aviation accident injury?

 Padberg, Corrigan & Appelbaum works on a contingency fee basis, meaning our clients don’t pay us a fee unless we recover financial damages for their case.
 Additionally, we cover all upfront costs for investigations and experts, which clients only have to pay back out of their settlement or judgment.
-Based in St. Louis, the attorneys at Padberg, Corrigan & Appelbaum have handled aircraft injury cases all over the Midwest and countrywide.
+Padberg, Corrigan & Appelbaum’s staff of St. Louis aviation accident attorneys have represented clients in aircraft injury cases all over the Midwest and countrywide.
 With more than 25 years of experience as both a pilot and a personal injury attorney, our co-founder Matt Padberg takes aviation accidents to heart when representing victims and their families.
 For a confidential and free legal consultation, contact our office today.